godotengine/godot-docs/classes/class_physics2dshapequeryparameters.rst

 | *Getter*  | get_collision_layer()      |
 +-----------+----------------------------+

 The physics layer(s) the query will take into account (as a bitmask).
+See `Collision layers and masks <https://docs.godotengine.org/en/latest/tutorials/physics/physics_introduction.html#collision-layers-and-masks>`_ in the documentation for more information.

 ----